MilenTecle/coffee-ceremony/README.md

 - ### The Ceremony Page
-  - The ceremony page explains what the coffee ceremony is and how it works, with a introductury text.
+  - The ceremony page explains what the coffee ceremony is and how it works, with an introductury text.
   - The introductury text is followed by the "How it works sections".
   - There are three steps explained with text and images.